 Back in 2005, State House Representative James Kasper introduced HCR 3035 in an attempt to have North Dakota become the first state in the US to legalize online poker and internet gambling in general.
 Eventually, the bill was defeated in North Dakota’s State House, however, given that the bill progressed as far as it did offers good signs that North Dakota lawmakers whilst not yet embracing the change at least are open-minded enough to consider transformations in the state’s codes.

-Online players looking for legal sports betting options in North Dakota can legally play real money DFS competitions in the state and gamble online on horse and greyhound racing without running afoul of the state gambling statutes.
+Online players looking for online betting options in North Dakota can legally play real money DFS competitions in the state, the state’s online lottery, and gamble online on horse and greyhound racing without running afoul of the state gambling statutes.

 Federal lawmakers in the United States are of the opinion that Daily Fantasy Sports (DFS) competitions are not considered to be gambling, as under Federal Law they are deemed to be skills-based games, not games of chance.
 Accordingly, each state has been encouraged by Federal lawmakers to declare their own position on the legality of DFS competitions.

 The North Dakota State Attorney General and legislature have not been in any rush to address the issue.
-For now, residents of North Dakota can continue to bet on DFS contests without legal impediment.
+For now, residents of North Dakota can continue to play DFS contests without any form of legal impediments.

 Soon, when North Dakota’s residents enter the fray of legal sports betting, betting on eSports in the state will transform the available gambling options.
 As one of a new generation of ‘family-friendly’ forms of sports betting, eSports betting will grow quickly as a ‘clean’ type of gambling unscathed by a murky legal history.